 The Gina had tricycle landing gear, all gear assemblies with single wheels, the nose gear retracting backward, the main gear fitted in the inner wings to retract in towards the fuselage.
 The landing gear was optimized for rough-field operation; the aircraft could fly off of fairly muddy surfaces.
 Powerplant was a Bristol Siddeley Orpheus 803 turbojet providing 22.2 kN (2,270 kgp / 5,000 lbf) thrust.

-The aircraft was armed with four Browning 12.7-millimeter machine guns, two on each side of the nose and with 300 rounds of ammunition per gun, with the three cameras in the nose arranged with one shooting forward and one shooting to each side.
+The aircraft was armed with four Browning 12.7-millimeter machine guns, two on each side of the nose, and with 300 rounds of ammunition per gun; the three cameras in the nose were arranged with one shooting forward, and one shooting to each side.
 The nose cover tilted forward and down for access to the cameras.
 Initially, there was a single stores pylons under each wing for a total of two, with the pylon on each wing being "wet" for carriage of external fuel tanks.
 Since the G.91R was intended for service from rough airstrips near the battle lines, fuel tanks were not envisioned as a normal operational store, supposedly only being fitted for ferry flights.
 Total external load was a modest 680 kilograms (1,500 pounds).

 FIAT G.91R: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 8.56 meters 28 feet 1 inch wing area 16.4 sq_meters 177 sq_feet length 10.3 meters 33 feet 9 inches height 4 meters 13 feet 1 inch empty weight 3,100 kilograms 6,830 pounds MTO weight 5,500 kilograms 12,100 pounds max speed at altitude 1,075 KPH 665 MPH / 580 KT service ceiling 13,100 meters 43,000 feet range 1,150 kilometers 715 MI / 620 NMI _____________________ _________________ _______________________